Christopher-Hayes/hayes.software/src/blog/ddcutil.md

 ---
 layout: layouts/post.html
-title: 📱 Switch monitor display source from your phone
+title: Switch monitor display source from your phone
 meta:
   desc: Using ddcutil to switch monitor display source from your phone
   tag:
 date: 2022-11-29
 intro:
-  title: Switch monitor display source from your phone
+  # title: Switch monitor display source from your phone
-  emoji: 📱
   desc: Using ddcutil to switch monitor display source from your phone
 aiassist: This post was Slack thread on <a href='https://newhaven.io' target='_blank'>newhaven.io</a> that was converted to a blog post using GPT-3.
 devto: